Cryptkeeper/lightorama-protocol/README.md

 | End Brightness | 1 | byte | The brightness to end the fade at. |
 | Duration | 2 | []byte | The encoded duration of the fade. |
 | 0x00 | 1 | byte | End padding byte. |

+## Reference Implementations
+- [xLights](https://github.com/smeighan/xLights) is a LOR-like C++ program which offers support for LOR controller units.
+- [go-lightorama](https://github.com/Cryptkeeper/go-lightorama) is a Go library implemented given this documentation.